Table of Contents

 For instance, conducting regular inventory audits can quickly identify obsolete inventory before it eats away at your profits.
 From there, you can make a decision on when to run a flash sale or donate items so you’re not overpaying in storage fees.

 The right technology can also help.
 By implementing an inventory tracking system, you can get a closer look at inventory days on hand, sales, and buying trends.
 This way, you have the insights needed to make better decisions on when to repurchase more inventory (or even discontinue an item).

 Though there are several ways to help avoid accumulating obsolete inventory, carrying any type of dead stock is inevitable.
 Here is what to do if you end up carrying inventory that has become unsellable.

 Writing off obsolete inventory

 Since obsolete inventory is no longer sellable, it’s no longer considered an asset since it can’t be sold.
-In this case, your obsolete inventory can be written off as a loss on your financial statements.
+In this case, your excess stock can be written off as a loss on your financial statements.